Share this post

 1. Stress requires energy- your body is searching for quick energy

-2. Chewing itself is a stress relief.
+2. Chewing itself is a stress relief

-3. Sugar produces a huge surge of dopamine
+3. Sugar produces a huge surge of dopamine (we don’t want to feel stress- we want to feel good!)

 4. Blood sugar rises and falls creating a fresh stress response inside the body